txrx0101/dodao-docusaurus/docs/dodao-tokenomics.md

 ## NFTs (non-fungible)

-NFTs(EIP-1155) will have various use cases on Dodao.
+NFTs(EIP-1155) will have various use cases on Dodao.dev

 * user profiles are soulbound NFTs(eip-5192)
 * Task and skill tags are NFTs